microsoft/vscode-docs/docs/getstarted/getting-started.md

     ![Screenshot that shows the Status Bar at the bottom of the window.](images/getting-started/status-bar.png)

-1. Select the indentation field in the Status Bar to modify the indentation of the current file.
+1. Select the indentation field (shown as `Spaces: 4` in the above image) in the Status Bar to modify the indentation of the current file.
 For example, to use tabs instead of spaces.

     For a Git repository, you can select the branch name in the Status Bar and create a new branch.